 Creating a New Post

-To start a new post, click the "New Post" button in the header on the home page or your profile page.
+To start a new post, select "New Post" from the "Create" menu on the home page.

 Writing Your Post

 The post title field is at the top of the post editor.
 As you type in your post title, you'll see the Post URL change to include the title.

 You can edit the Post's URL if you want it to be different from the Post title.
 The save link saves your post and any changes you've made to the post title and URL.

 The post body is where you'll do most of your writing.
 You can use the Markdown shortcuts in the post toolbar to help style your text and insert links and images.
 Press enter twice to separate paragraphs.